tmpfiles.d(5) — Linux manual page

 system supports subvolumes (btrfs), and the system itself is

-/ is itself a subvolume).
-Otherwise, create a normal
+is itself a subvolume).
+Otherwise, create a normal directory,

-any higher-level quota group.
-For that, use q or Q, which
+higher-level quota group.
+For that, use q or Q, which allow

 Added in version 219.